serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 });
 ```

 This will return the full URL to the S3 bucket with presigned URL as a query string.
-As the CloudFront is used in front of the bucket, the URL domain must be the domain of the CloudFront distribution.
-The path part is parsed from the signed using node URL module and CloudFront distribution domain is available in the request headers.
+As Cloudfront is used in front of the bucket, the URL domain must be the domain of the Cloudfront distribution.
+The path part is parsed from the signed URL using node URL module and CloudFront distribution domain is available in the request headers.

 ```js
 const { path } = url.parse(signedUrl);